Download in Microsoft Word format

 Nor, perhaps, has a satisfactory peace for the multitude been fully established by those in power.

-Is it any doubt, after the miseries which much of Germany had suffered throughout the previous century that Bach and the more astute members of his congregation may not have felt totally reassured by the abilities of their earthly leaders to achieve ideals of peace and harmony?
+After the miseries which much of Germany had suffered throughout the previous century, is it not likely that Bach and the more astute members of his congregation may well have lacked some confidence in the abilities of their earthly leaders to achieve the ideals of peace and harmony?
 And do we not share similar reservations today?

 Upon this note of recognition we come to the end of an interesting cantata which, on closer observation, reveals rather more than it initially seems to promise.